Chumper/Datatable/README.md

 >   Collection is the choice if you have data from somewhere else, just wrap it into a collection and you are good to go.
 >   If you have custom fields and want to provide search and/or order on these, you need to use a collection.

+Please also note that there is a significant difference betweeen the search and order functionality if you use query compared to collections.
+Please see the following video for more details.

-##Available function
+##Available functions

-This package is seperated into three smaller ones:
+This package is separated into two smaller parts:

+1. Datatable::table()
+2. Datatable::from()
     1. Datatable::collection()
     2. Datatable::query()
-3. Datatable::table()

-The first two are for the server side, the third one is a helper to generate the needed table and javascript call.
+The second one is for the server side, the first one is a helper to generate the needed table and javascript calls.

 ###Collection & Query

+**from($mixed)

+Will set the internal engine to the best fitting one based on the input.
+If you want to set one explicitly just select one of the methods below.

 **collection($collection)**